babelsociety/website/content/blog/what-we-deserve/index.md

 Once we abandon the remnants of aristocracy, once we stop ranking, categorizing and dividing people, we'll see that **the most just and fair society is one that *gives to each according to their needs***.
 It's that simple.

 As [Peter Kropotkin](https://en.wikipedia.org/wiki/Peter_Kropotkin) wrote in [The Conquest of Bread](https://theanarchistlibrary.org/library/petr-kropotkin-the-conquest-of-bread):

 > We must recognize, and loudly proclaim, that everyone, whatever his grade in the old society, whether strong or weak, capable or incapable, has, before everything, THE RIGHT TO LIVE, and that society is bound to share amongst all, without exception, the means of existence at its disposal.
 We must acknowledge this, and proclaim it aloud, and act up to it.

 We understand that each person is born differently and experience life in their own unique way.
 Undoubtedly, there are people of great talents, and we are grateful and want to maximize their contribution to society, but this isn't a valid reason to materially or politically reward them more.

-In Babel, other than social recognition and the intrinsic satisfaction typical of discoveries and achievements, they will experience the full benefits they contributed to, but same will do society as a whole.
+In Babel, other than social recognition and the intrinsic satisfaction typical of any achievement, they will experience the full benefits they contributed to, but same will do society as a whole.
 Nobody is penalized.

 **Talents should be nurtured and celebrated, but nobody should be slave to either their or others' talents**.